How Do You Avoid Double VAT on Etsy and Shopify POD?

 How Does Printdoors Simplify the EU Customs Declaration Process?

-Printdoors acts as a technical bridging partner, automatically mapping and injecting the correct platform-specific IOSS data into electronic customs files.
+Printdoors acts as a technical bridging partner, automatically mapping and injecting correct platform-specific IOSS data into electronic customs files.
 By linking your Shopify or Etsy store with the Printdoors backend, shipping labels are programmatically generated with verified data, preventing physical border holdups or secondary customer fees.

-For Etsy transactions, the Printdoors system isolates the marketplace’s native tax reference data and transfers it directly to our integrated global shipping carriers.
+Printdoors provides an end-to-end automated technical solution.
+When a transaction syncs from your store, the fulfillment architecture analyzes origin, destination, and sale value.
+For Etsy transactions, the system isolates the marketplace’s native tax reference data and transfers it directly to integrated global shipping carriers.
 For Shopify sellers without a corporate tax footprint in Europe, Printdoors utilizes its verified supply chain network to clear international imports flawlessly.
-This direct technical communication ensures that customs agents see verified data instantly, bypassing manual inspection rows completely.

 What Happens to Custom Orders Exceeding €150?